Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Introduction

-In this paper we demonstrate our method by developing multiple databases with multiple LMs.
-The simplicity and flexibility of the method is illustrated by repeating the development of a benchmark bulk modulus database with multiple OpenAI \texttt{GPT} models, including the recently released \texttt{GPT-3} and \texttt{GPT-3.5} \cite{gpt3,instructgpt}, as well as the \texttt{bert}- and \texttt{DeBERTaV3}-based language models \cite{bart, bart_benchmark,deberta,dbrt_xnli} hosted on huggingface, currently the most downloaded models for text classification.
-It is important to demonstrate the applicability of the method on both simple LMs that can be easily used on a personal computer, and on LLMs, which require significantly more computation and may be out of reach of most people's resources for now.
-Even though there exist fully free and open LLMs, such as \texttt{OPT}\cite{opt} or \texttt{BLOOM}\cite{bloom}, their use is computationally expensive and not convenient, which contradicts the spirit of ease and accessibility of the presented method.
-Therefore, we opted for The OpenAI's \texttt{GPT-3/3.5} whose API allows one to efficiently use the LLM on outside servers, although is not free. \texttt{GPT-3/3.5} is also currently the most popular LLM, so its a choice that will likely be relevant for many users.
+In this paper we demonstrate the method by developing databases with multiple LLMs.
+The simplicity and flexibility of the method is illustrated by repeating the development of a benchmark bulk modulus sentence classification database with multiple OpenAI \texttt{GPT} models, including the recently released \texttt{GPT-3.5 davinci}, \texttt{GPT-3.5 (turbo)} and \texttt{GPT-4} \cite{gpt3,instructgpt}, as well as the \texttt{bart}- and \texttt{DeBERTaV3}-based language models \cite{bart, bart_benchmark,deberta,dbrt_xnli} hosted on huggingface, currently the most downloaded models for text classification.
+It is important to demonstrate the applicability and efficiency of the method on both simple, free, and accessible LLMs that can be easily used on a personal computer, and on LLMs which require significantly more computation and may be out of reach of some most people's resources for now.
+Even though there exist fully free and open LLMs, such as \texttt{OPT}\cite{opt}, \texttt{BLOOM}\cite{bloom} or \texttt{LLaMA}\cite{llama}, their use is computationally expensive and not convenient, which contradicts the spirit of ease and accessibility of the presented method.
+Therefore, we opted for The OpenAI's models whose API allows one to efficiently use the LLM on outside servers, although is not free. \texttt{GPT-3/3.5/4} are also currently the most popular LLMs, so its a choice that will likely be relevant for many users.

 We demonstrate and benchmark the method on raw texts of actual research papers, simulating how the method will likely be used by science and engineering communities.
-We first assess the precision and recall of the method on a small set of papers and the property bulk modulus in order to demonstrate the excellent accuracy that can be obtained with this method.
+We first assess the precision and recall of the method on a small set of papers and the property bulk modulus in order to demonstrate the excellent accuracy of the classification that can be obtained with this method.
 We then use the method to extract a modest sized but high quality database of critical cooling rates for metallic glasses.